 It also autosaves saves directly to your hard drive, or to your iCloud drive when you are online.
-With the duplicate function, you have very easy version control of your revisions and edits.
+There is also the file duplicate function.
+It gives you very easy version control of your revisions and edits.

 There is one other area where Pages really shines.
 It has a lot more control over images compared to Word.

-One other big plus with Pages for authors is that you can export directly to epub without the need to convert your file formats in another program.
+One other big plus with Pages for authors is that you can export directly to epub.
+You don’t need to convert your file formats in another program.